tobyhodges/fair-research-software/episodes/08-code-correctness.md

 Before we move on with further code modifications, make sure your virtual development environment is active.

+:::::: instructor

 ::: callout

 ### Activate your virtual environment
-If it is not already active, make sure to activate your virtual environment from the root of your project directory in your command line terminal (e.g. Bash or GitBash):
+If it is not already active, make sure to remind learners to activate their virtual environments from the root of the software project directory in command line terminal (e.g. Bash or GitBash):

 ```bash
 $ source venv_spacewalks/bin/activate # Mac or Linux